 86. If your books are stocked in local bookstores, purchase “Local Author” stickers and ask the manager if you can put them on your books.

 87. Also ask if you can sign them.
-Then you can put “Signed Copy” stickers on it!
+Then you can put “Signed Copy” stickers on them!

 Go to Your Local Community:

-88. Look for speaking opportunities at schools, conventions, etc.
+88. Look for speaking opportunities at schools, conventions, libraries, etc.

 89. Teach a class or workshop.